 The Reg's virtualisation desk won't bet against 6.0 landing this year, but perhaps Virtzilla is moving a little slower these days?

 What's in the new version?
-VMware confirmed that VVOLs will debut.
+VMware confirmed that VVOLs will debut, which will be welcome because they are designed to ensure vAdmins' and storage admins' don't work at cross purposes.
 VMware CEO Pat Gelsinger even apologised for their late arrival, saying their absence made life hard for the company's storage partners and that their debut will help both array-makers and VMware to further abstract arrays.

 Another biggie revealed to the show was vMotion over long distances.
 Today vMotion, a tool that just about teleports workloads from one host to another, is used within data centres and perhaps across campuses or cities.
 VMware has now promised the technology will be viable across continents.
 That's big news because it expands disaster recovery scenarios, makes it conceivable that one could send workloads closer to users at different times of day and perhaps even contemplate chasing low electricity prices in a “follow-the-moon” scenario.

-VMware says network virtualisation advances are the key here, because even when a workload is vMotioned somewhere else network abstraction means it won't lose touch with the resources it relies upon.
+VMware says network virtualisation advances are the key here, because even when a workload is vMotioned somewhere else network abstraction means it won't lose touch with the storage and network resources it relies upon.

 There's also a new web client on the way.
 At the show, VMware execs acknowledged the current version is sub-par, something VMware admins have been saying long, loud and with decreasing subtlety for a while now.
 Version 6.0 will give it a through tidy-up.